How abortion laws in the U.S. compare to those in other countries

 A regional anomaly in abortion laws

-In the Americas, the federal U.S. abortion law remains one of the least restrictive in the region.
+In the Americas, the U.S. is one of the least restrictive in the region.
 But as conservative states push to pass legislation making access to abortion more difficult, countries in Latin America are seeing a “green wave,” or a push toward liberalization.

 In addition to recent legal changes in Mexico and Argentina, Colombia’s constitutional court is expected to soon rule on whether abortion should be decriminalized.
 Ecuador decriminalized abortion in cases of rape in April.